vectorgrp/sil-kit/docs/usage/utilities.rst

       -  .. code-block:: powershell

             # Start SystemMonitor
-            sil-kit-system-monitor
+            sil-kit-monitor
    *  -  Notes
-      -  * The distribution package contains the sil-kit-system-monitor in the ``SilKit/bin/`` directory.
+      -  * The distribution package contains the sil-kit-monitor in the ``SilKit/bin/`` directory.
-         * The sil-kit-system-monitor represents a passive participant in a SIL Kit system.
+         * The sil-kit-monitor represents a passive participant in a SIL Kit system.
 Thus, it can be (re)started at any time.